AnnaAlbuquerque/bovespa_app/README.md

 <img src="./assets/img/InitialScreen.png" height="500">

-</br>First one, has a list of symbols that you can consult.
+First one, has a list of symbols available at [BOVESPA](https://console.hgbrasil.com/documentation/finance/symbols).
-</br>It's also possible to search for a specific symbol as shown in the image bellow.
+It's also possible to search for a specific symbol as shown in the image bellow.

 <img src="./assets/img/Search.png" height="500">

-</br> And the second screen is composed by all symbol informations that we receive from the API.
+</br> And the second screen is composed by all symbol's informations that we receive from the API.

 <img src="./assets/img/CompanyScreen.png" height="500">

 ## Extra Informations